 The UE shall store a list of equivalent PLMNs.
 These PLMNs shall be regarded by the UE as equivalent to each other for PLMN selection and cell selection/re-selection.
 The same list is used by 5GMM, EMM, GMM and MM (see 3GPP TS 24.301 [15] and 3GPP TS 24.008 [12]) except for the case when the UE operates in dual-registration mode (see subclause 4.8.3).

 The UE shall update or delete this list at the end of each registration procedure.
 The stored list consists of a list of equivalent PLMNs as downloaded by the network plus the PLMN code of the registered PLMN that downloaded the list.
 When the UE is switched off, the UE shall keep the stored list so that it can be used for PLMN selection after switch on.
 The UE shall delete the stored list if the USIM is removed or when the UE registered for emergency services enters the state 5GMM-DEREGISTERED.
 The maximum number of possible entries in the stored list is 16.

+NOTE: The UE can provide the list of equivalent PLMNs to the lower layers.